mauroociappinaph/ptecbaldecash/API.md

 ## User Roles

+The system uses a PHP enum (`App\Enums\UserRole`) for type-safe role management:

 - **administrator**: Full access to all endpoints and operations
 - **reviewer**: Read-only access to user listings

+**Note**: API responses return role values as strings (`"administrator"`, `"reviewer"`), but they are backed by the `UserRole` enum in the backend for type safety and consistency.
+The enum provides display labels via the `label()` method (e.g., "Administrator", "Reviewer") which are used in email templates and UI displays.

 ## Authentication